Toko · Consistency reference

 Cycles are sent to the project canister; Toko moves what's needed into blob storage.
 After it lands, the staged image saves automatically.

 09Inventory — running (must pause to edit)A live vendor's inventory, opened while it's Running.
-The tokens are shown read-only and the add/remove controls are disabled — you must pause claims before altering inventory, so a collector can't buy a token mid-edit.
+The tokens are shown read-only and every add/remove control is disabled — including the per-card ✕, which stays visible but greyed rather than disappearing, so the affordance doesn't look like it's gone missing.
+You must pause claims before altering inventory, so a collector can't buy a token mid-edit.
 Additive & Flexible vendors only; a Locked-inventory vendor has no edit affordances at all.

 Studio/Project: Vault One/Vendors/Spring Launch/Inventory